melezhik/outthentic-dsl/README.md

 # Asserts

-Asserts expressions conists of assert value, and description - a short string to describe assert.
+Asserts expressions consists of assert value, and description - a short string to describe assert.

-Assert value should be _something_ to be treated as false or true, here some examples:
+Assert value should be _something_ to be treated as false or true in Perl, here is examples:

 DSL code

     # you may have assert expressions as is
-    # then assert value should be Perl6 value to be treated as true or false
+    # then assert value should be Perl value to be treated as true or false
     #
-    assert: 0 'this is not true in Perl6'
+    assert: 0     this is not true in Perl
-    assert: 1 'this is true in Perl6'
+    assert: 1     this is true in Perl
-    assert: True 'True is for true in Perl6'
+    assert: "OK"  none empty string is for true in Perl
-    assert: False 'False is for false in Perl6'
+    assert: ""    empty string is for false in Perl

 Asserts almost always to be created dynamically with generators.
 See the next section.